You should create a new ccp4i project directory for each test case.

 The files you will need are in the directory $MR_tutorial/data/s100/

-Cell Content Analysis task indicates that there are likely to be 2 molecules in the asymmetric unit.
+The Cell Content Analysis task (see the Analysis folder in the Molecular Replacement module) indicates that there are likely to be 2 molecules in the asymmetric unit.
 The molecular weight is about 9700, with 91 residues in the molecule.

 Run Sfcheck task to check the data.
 This shows no NCS translational patterson peak and minimal twinning